 Imagine a place where your birth plan is honored and your body’s ability to birth your baby is embraced!
-You’ll find that at The Family Birthplace at GHS Women’s Hospital (inside Greenville Memorial Hospital).
+You’ll find that at The Family Birthplace at Prisma Health Women’s Hospital (inside Greenville Memorial Hospital).
 If you choose a hospital delivery, The Family Birthplace offers high-quality, compassionate care in a comfortable family-centered maternity environment.
 In addition, one of our nurse midwives will be present to assist you during your delivery.

 Services available at The Family Birthplace include …

-Our birth center is designed for healthy, low risk mothers who are clients of GHS Greenville Midwifery Care & Birth Center.
+Our birth center is designed for healthy, low risk mothers who are clients of Greenville Midwifery Care & Birth Center.
 The three birth suites offer a relaxed atmosphere with a comfortable and spa-like feel.
 The suites are located in the same building where clients receive their prenatal care, and the nurses who provide care during pregnancy are the same ones who care for clients in the birth center.